 or Gluten Sensitive Enteropathy encompasses any

 between Celiac Disease (CD) or Dermatitis Herpetiformis

-(DH) and other gluten sensitivities is that there is no visible damage
+(DH) and GSE is that there is no visible damage

 present in the small intestine, no skin leisions